 It’s mostly videos and images that consume 80% of the bandwidth.
 Flying Pages only preloads HTML pages (which is usually <30KB) and doesn’t download any resources inside it (like images, css, js).
 Installing Flying Pages won’t increase your bandwidth usage not even by 5%.

 In short, yes.
 But you can configure Flying Pages to limit the number of preloads per second or preload only on mouse hover which reduces the server load.
 Also, make sure to use a good cache plugin like FlyingPress.
 This will reduce server load dramatically.

 Contribuidores e programadores

-“Flying Pages by WP Speed Matters” é software de código aberto.
+“Flying Pages” é software de código aberto.
 As seguintes pessoas contribuíram para este plugin:Contribuidores

 Registo de alterações

 - Updated “Optimize More” tab